rhel-labs/learn-katacoda/selinux-containers/step1.md

 Use `podman` to list the available container images - `podman images`{{execute T1}}

-You should notice that there is already a container image available called **localhost/rhel8-httpd**.
-This image contains Apache server application.

 In terminal window 2, run the container using podman and open a shell inside the container and mount home and /var/spool directory
 `CONTAINER=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it registry.access.redhat.com/ubi8/ubi)`{{execute T2}}